Relational De-Creation

 Where it falls short

-The distinction between relational and flat conditionalism is not a difference in final destination but in the full biblical account of how that destination is reached and why it constitutes genuine moral reckoning.
+The distinction between relational and flat conditionalism is therefore not a difference over the final end, but over the full biblical account of how that end is reached and why it constitutes genuine moral reckoning.

 Conclusion